 The economy in Bosnia and Herzegovina (BiH) is still recovering from the 1992-1995 war and from the transition from a socially planned to a market economy.
-According to the BiH Central Bank, estimated per capita GDP in 2012 was US\$4, 430, with a total estimated nominal GDP of approximately US\$17.01 billion.
-The GDP fell by 0.5 percent in 2012.
-The average monthly net salary is \$543 (2012).
+According to the World Bank, estimated per capita GDP in 2013 was US\$4,556, with a total estimated nominal GDP of approximately US\$18.4 billion.
+The GDP fell by 0.8 percent in 2013 after a 1.0 percent increase in 2012, according to the International Monetary Fund estimates).
+The average monthly net salary is US\$580 (2013).
+In mid-May 2014, Bosnia and Herzegovina (BiH) was hit by record floods.
+The total economic impact of the disaster (damage to property, infrastructure and goods and the effects of destruction on livelihoods, incomes and production) is estimated at US\$2.77 billion, which is the equivalent of 15 percent of GDP.
+One of the hardest hit sectors was agriculture, with an estimated damage of US\$256.5 million.
+As a result, the economy of BiH is expected to contract by 0.7 percent in 2014.
 A degree of macro-economic stability has been achieved with the introduction of a Central Bank, adoption of the currency board and creation of a single currency, the Konvertabilna Marka (Convertible Mark, KM).
 The currency board ensures that the KM is fully backed by hard currency or gold, and the exchange rate is fixed at approximately 2 KM to the Euro.
-Due to a strict currency board regime, inflation has remained relatively low at just 2.1 percent in 2012.
+Due to a strict currency board regime, inflation has remained relatively low at just 1.2 percent in 2013.